Applezang1/bbb-permeability-model/BBB_Information/endothelial_cell.md

 ### Active, Passive Transport Proteins
 <ins>Active and Passive Transport Proteins</ins>: Membrane proteins that are responsible for the facilitation of a specific molecule’s diffusion through the membrane.
 Active transporters require ATP to transport molecules while passive transporters don’t require ATP and transport molecules through non-energy processes such as diffusion through concentration gradients.

+### Receptors
+<ins>Receptors</ins>: Proteins located on the endothelial cell’s membranes whose function is to bind to ligands found in the capillary.
+The receptors are activated by the ligand and activate a protein that causes a biological response (such as the increased production of certain proteins).

+## Between Endothelial Cells:
+### Tight Junctions
+<ins>Tight Junctions</ins>: Primarily made of occludins and claudin, responsible for attaching neighboring endothelial cells together.
+<ins>Function</ins>: Regulates the entering and exiting of substances and molecules by disabling the ability for molecules to enter the brain through gaps between adjacent endothelial cells